Moorside railway station

-Moorside railway station is a railway station serving the town of Swinton, Greater Manchester, England.
+Moorside railway station is a railway station serving the town of Wardley, Greater Manchester, England.
 The station stands on Moorside Road, close to the junction with Chorley Road (A6).

 Moorside is a local station on the Atherton Line between Wigan and Manchester, 6+1/2 mi north-west of Manchester Victoria, with regular Northern Trains services to them as well as Salford, Walkden, Atherton and Hindley.

 It was opened in 1888 (along with the line) and, like others on the route, has a single island platform serving the two lines that pass through.
 When the line was quadrupled at the beginning of the 20th century, the two extra lines were laid to the south of the existing ones and were not given platforms.
 They were subsequently decommissioned in November 1965 and removed.

 Until 6 May 1974, it was named Moorside & Wardley, becoming Moorside on that date.

 Moorside is the least used station on the Atherton Line.

 On 17 February 2020, the entrance and ticket office were destroyed by a fire.
 Police believed the fire was started deliberately.

 The blaze took place weeks after the station had been refurbished.
 Prior to the renovation, the station had been regarded as one of the worst on the rail network, with outdated facilities.